air33/air33.github.io/_posts/2016-06-18-The-Design-of-Everyday-Things.md

 amount of material they must learn, as well as the completeness, precision, accuracy, or depth of the learning.
 They also can delib- erately organize the environment to support behavior.
+33. Knowledge how—what psychologists call procedural knowledge— is the knowledge that enables a person to be a skilled musician, to return a serve in tennis, or to move the tongue properly when saying the phrase “frightening witches.”
+Procedural knowledge is difficult or impossible to write down and difficult to teach.
+It is best taught by demonstration and best learned through practice.